bounverif/ansible-collection-ros/roles/repositories/README.md

 Requirements
 ------------

-A valid path to a directory in which includes files written in `repos` format, or a valid list constructed by dictionaries which have `ansible.builtin.git` module's parameters.
+A valid path to a directory in which includes files written in `repos` format no matter what is the file name, or a valid list constructed by dictionaries which have `ansible.builtin.git` module's parameters.

-For file reading define `repositories_source_dir` which is a string of a relative or absolute directory path, that directory can also be defined by defining `ROS_WORKSPACE` environment variable.
-Define `repositories_files` that is a list of strings constructed by file names.
+For file reading define `repositories_files` which is a string of a relative or absolute directory path.
+Define `repositories_files` that is a list of strings constructed by only file names.
+The repository will read `<collection_name>/files/` directory in the collection.
 Do not define any `repositories` named list or variable.
-Define `repositories_download_dir` as a directory, if the repository is not defined a specific `dest` value, then the files will be downloaded onto `repositories_download_dir`.
+Until then, it will work same as the VCS tool.
+Also define `collection_name` as the real collection name.

 For variable reading define a `repositories` list variable which consists of dictionaries that have parameters of `ansible.builtin.git` module.
 Do not define the variable `repositories_files`.

-Additionally, for all cases, do not define a variable named `repositories_file_path_list`, this is a meta-variable reserved for calculations.

 Role Variables
 --------------